boboyet/Reddit-API-Pipeline/README.md

 # Building a Reddit-ETL-Pipeline wtih Terraform, Airflow, Docker, and  dbt.

 ## Overview
 This project is a proof of concept for building a data pipeline using Terraform, Airflow, Docker, and dbt.
 The pipeline will extract data from the Reddit API, transform the data using dbt, and load the data into a Redshift Datawarehouse.
 The pipeline will be deployed to AWS using Terraform and Docker, and monitored using Airflow.
+The data will be visualized using Tableau, or Google Data Studio.

 ---
 ## Architecture